mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Reflec Reflec Armour Increase Armour against turret weapons by +10%, rounding up.

-Hull points can be found on each ship’s stat sheet.
+Hull points can be found on each ship's stat sheet.
 For example, the Tigress-class dreadnought has Hull 366,666.
 "Divide the Hull Points by 3.5, rounding up.
 Therefore, the Tigress fleet combat